What Happened to Sunny Balwani? Fraud Trial Details

 Several investors who dealt directly with Balwani testified for the prosecution.
 According to the Times, a 2014 company projection presented at the trial showed that Theranos would bring in $140 million when, in reality, the revenue was only $150,000.

 “When Balwani communicates with an investor, it’s for a purpose, and the purpose is to deceive them to get money,” lead prosecutor Jeffrey Schenk told the court, the Times reports.

 Holmes accused Balwani of abuse during her trial.

-Holmes was convicted in January on four of the 11 charges against her.
-She is scheduled to be sentenced in September.
+Holmes was convicted in January on four of the 11 charges against her and was sentenced in November 2022.
 During her trial, Holmes implicated Balwani as the mastermind behind the fraud.
 She also accused Balwani emotion, physical, and sexual abuse.

 “He impacted everything about who I was, and I don’t fully understand that,” Holmes told the court during her three-month trial, The New York Times reported in November 2021.